ppant/ppant.github.io/_posts/2026-04-30-ooty_ultra_60k_2026_experience.md

 ### 🏁 Final Stretch

-The last few kilometres were about holding form and finishing strong.

-No dramatic push — just steady effort and awareness.

-Crossing the finish line felt satisfying.
-Not just because of the distance, but because this time felt more controlled, more aware, and overall — better than the previous run.
+The final stretch was about staying consistent and managing effort.

+I maintained a steady pace and made good use of aid stations — especially enjoying the watermelon, which helped refresh both body and mind.

+This time, I also carried some dry fruits like cashews and hazelnuts, along with roasted chana, which turned out to be quite useful.
+After consuming ORS and a few gels, the chana helped in balancing the palate and avoiding too much sweetness.
+I didn’t rely heavily on gels — probably around 4–5 in total.

+The last 10 KM was a familiar section — a steady climb along the same route as previous years.
+By this point, the focus was simple: maintain a steady walking pace on climbs and run whenever the opportunity came.

+It became a rhythm of small steps — one at a time, staying aware of breathing and effort.

+I managed to finish in under 10 hours, which was close to a one-hour improvement over last year — a satisfying end to the run.

+Meeting Coach Kay at the finish line was a really encouraging and happy moment, nicely closing the experience.

 ---

 ## 🤝 Post-Race Experience

-The finish area had its usual energy.

-Spent some time around the **Tea Park**, catching up with fellow runners and sharing experiences from the course.
-These small conversations are always a big part of the event.

-Met a few familiar faces, exchanged quick thoughts about the run, and then focused on recovery.

-A quick massage, some rest, and then regrouping with the team.

-KC came to pick us up, and we headed back together.
+After finishing, I spent some time around the finish area and soon met Suresh and Mey, both of whom had finished a bit earlier.

+Lucky, our other ultra runner friend, was still out on the course at that point.
+I went for a quick massage, and by the time I was done, Lucky had also arrived — completing the run for our group.
+We then collected our medals, had some food, and settled into the usual post-race routine — conversations, recovery, and plenty of photographs with fellow runners and volunteers.

+A special mention to the volunteers, especially from the Cisco Runners group — Madhav and Bala — who do an amazing job supporting runners throughout the event.
+Their energy and commitment really make a difference on race day.

 ---

 ## 🌆 Evening After the Race

-Evenings after long runs have their own rhythm.

-After some rest, we stepped out for the usual **Ooty chocolate shopping** — something that has almost become a tradition.
+The evening after the race was all about unwinding and spending time together.
+One of the highlights was meeting my school friends Dhiresh and Kamlesh, both from our native place Berinag in Kumaon, Uttarakhand.

+Dhiresh had travelled all the way from Delhi and had been planning to run the 30K for many years.
+Both of them have also been strong supporters of our Nag Devta community run, which made this experience even more special.

-The rest of the evening was simple — food, conversations, and just unwinding as a group after the effort of the day.
+Along with our Bangalore running group, we had a wonderful time — relaxed, happy, and just enjoying the moment after the effort of the day.

-Nothing structured, just enjoying the moment.
+It turned into one of those evenings where the run fades into the background, and what remains is the time spent together.

 ---

 ## 🌄 Next Day & Return Journey

 The next morning was relaxed.
 We spent some time taking photos, enjoying the surroundings, and slowly preparing for the return journey.

-The drive back followed the same route — through **Bandipur**, with a stop at **Mysore** for lunch.

-And of course, picking up some **Mysore Pak** on the way back.

-We reached Bangalore by **Monday evening**, completing the full circle of the trip.
+The drive back followed the same route — through Bandipur, with a stop at Mysore for lunch at coastal kitchen.
+And of course, picking up some Mysore Pak on the way back.
+We reached Bangalore by Monday evening, completing the full circle of the trip.

 ---

 ## 💡 Reflections

 This run was not about chasing numbers.
 It was about running with more awareness — understanding effort, respecting the course, and adapting as the race unfolded.

-There is still room to improve, especially in how I start, but this felt like a step in the right direction.

 Ooty remains a demanding course — altitude, elevation, and long stretches of effort — but also one that keeps pulling you back.
 And maybe that’s the real reason we return.
+There is always scope for improvement, and I continue to work on it.
+Perhaps the next time, I return with a new challenge — maybe 75K.
+Till then, thanks for reading — and happy running!

 ---

+## 🧠 Training & Preparation

+My preparation this time was simple and consistent.

+The last long event before Ooty was SRT Pune, and after that, I didn’t participate in any major race.
+Instead, I focused on regular training — short daily runs combined with walking, and longer efforts on weekends, usually going up to around 20 KM.

+One of the key aspects of my training has been a run–walk combination, which works well for me, especially for long-distance efforts.
+More than intensity, I focused on consistency — showing up regularly and building endurance gradually.

+I am not someone who strictly follows daily mileage targets.
+My strength lies in staying active consistently over time.
+Rather than stressing over training load, I focus on being active throughout the day and make use of even small opportunities.

+I also follow some unconventional approaches — for example, using a backpack (a kind of rucking) during household activities to build back strength.
+Simple things like this help when dedicated training time is limited.

+Along with that, I paid attention to strength and elevation training.
+Climbing stairs at home and office became a practical way to prepare for hill sections.

+Nutrition-wise, I kept things very basic and sustainable — mostly home-cooked vegetarian food with eggs.
+I rely on natural protein sources like lentils, including black and white soybeans from my native region.

+I also regularly consume soaked nuts — groundnuts, almonds, and raisins — often combined with a banana as a pre-workout meal.

+And of course, black coffee remains a constant — especially after runs.

+I also believe that in endurance running, it takes much more than just mileage.
+While mileage may work well for shorter distances, long runs bring a different set of challenges — ups and downs, long stretches of solitude, and phases where you are walking or even struggling to move forward.

+Developing the mindset and strength to handle these phases becomes just as important as physical preparation.
+That is something I consciously try to build into my training.

+Nothing fancy — just simple habits, consistency, and listening to the body.

 ## 📸 Photos